-Performance Tips for DesignMerge
+Performance Benchmark and Troubleshooting for DesignMerge

-BENCHMARK YOUR DESIGNMERGE SYSTEM
+BENCHMARKING YOUR DESIGNMERGE SYSTEM

 In order to assess the performance of your DesignMerge system, we first recommend that you run our benchmark performance job.
 The benchmark performance job may be downloaded from the following web page:

 To compare your system, please download the performance job to your local hard disk drive.
 Open the document, and start up a PDF/VT merge session, saving the output to the local hard disk drive as well (full specs and instructions for this can be found on the performance page as well).
 You can then compare the output times that you receive on your system to the output times posted on the performance web page.

 TIPS FOR BETTER JOB PERFORMANCE